-Having an editorial calendar is a fabulous way to keep your ideas alive for your blog’s content.
+Having an editorial calendar is a fabulous way to increase your productivity and keep your ideas alive for your blog content.
 Laying out what you want to blog about over the next few days or months will help yourself not only generate consistent content but you also keep your ideas on paper and relieve the stress of keeping everything in your head!

 Grab your planner – here we go!

 Here are 5 Ways to Use Your Editorial Calendar to Increase Your Productivity!

 Using a Monthly Calendar

 You can highlight all of the events or holidays that are happening in that month.
 You can colour code the events to help you distinguish holidays from your own upcoming events.
 For instance, Fathers Day is in June.
 If you have a product or service that will help Dads out in a great way, make sure that your content is published far enough ahead to give you audience time to act on your offer!

 Consistency is king when planning great content.
 If you decide to blog three times a week, you need to ensure you have the time to create informational, shareable content.
 Half-ass posts or worse, third party content full of grammar and spelling errors, will NEVER get you any traction with your audience!